SuperOfficeDocs/superoffice-docs/user-guide/en/forms/create.md

 1. Click **Enable double opt-in**.
 2. In the **Message** tab, enter the text to display after the form has been submitted.
 Click **Show/hide toolbar** ![icon][img7] to display formatting options for the text.
 3. In the **E-mail** tab, create the confirmation e-mail sent to the persons submitting the form.
-In order to do so:
     1. **Subject**: Enter the subject of the confirmation e-mail.
     2. **Sender address**: Enter the e-mail address to display in the **From** field in the confirmation mail.
     3. **Confirmation text**: Enter the body text of the e-mail.
 Click **Show/hide toolbar** ![icon][img7] to display formatting options for the text.
 Click **Open text editor in dialog** ![icon][img8] to edit the text in a larger editor.